 - Compliance with appropriate ethical standards, see our policy page.

 - Experimental protocols/procedure and statistical analysis performed to a high technical standard which are both methodologically and scientifically sound.
-Work must be high quality in terms of exhaustively analyzing all the relevant scientific/methodological issues
+Work must be high quality in terms of exhaustively analysing all the relevant scientific/methodological issues.

 - Manuscripts submitted must satisfy our TOP guideline standards.
 Please see here for more details.

 Reviewers are asked to assess the paper and provide guidance to help Editors to make a decision on publication, and constructive feedback to authors on how to improve their article.
 The referees’ reports constitute recommendations to the Editors of the journal who are ultimately responsible for accepting or rejecting submissions.